-One of the most common gripes I hear is that healthy eating is expensive.
-If I received a bean for every time someone suggested to me that you need a steady supply of cash to be vegetarian or vegan, well, I could make a very nice dip with it.
+One of the most common gripes I hear is that eating more healthily is expensive.
+If I received a bean for every time someone suggested to me that you need to be flush to go vegetarian or vegan, well, I’m sure I could make a very nice dip with it.

-The truth is, convenience foods ARE less expensive than healthy items but there’s plenty of ways you can adopt a plant-based diet without needing to take out a bank loan.
-Being smarter about key ingredients, prepping your meals in advance and getting creative in the kitchen are just a few ways you can eat healthily on a budget.
+The truth is, convenience foods ARE cheaper than healthier items, but there’s plenty of ways you can adopt a plant-based diet without needing to take out a bank loan.
+Being smarter about key ingredients, prepping your meals in advance, and getting creative in the kitchen are just a few ways you can eat healthily on a budget.

 Here are a few tips for saving money when you’re a vegetarian or vegan:

 - Avoid the packaged veggie/vegan versions of meat products.
 I don’t eat products like reconstituted soy burgers or steak made from mycoprotein because I have zero interest in eating things that taste like the real deal.
 Also, they’re usually very processed and, because healthy eating is cool right now, they really hit your wallet.
-That being said, if you’re just dipping your toe into vegetarianism, sure, they’re useful.
+That being said, if you’re just dipping your toe into vegetarianism and don’t know where to start, they’re definitely useful.
 From both a financial and nutritional POV, I think it’s best to cook for yourself and to explore all the amazing veggie and vegan recipes now available at the click of a mouse.
 Making it yourself is always cheaper.
 For example, buying the ingredients for my sweet potato burger recipe costs the same as a packet of just two soy protein burgers from a major brand but my recipe makes 6-8 burgers.